sr_tpm · portfolio_lead · ml_infrastructure

 Hitesh Kaushal.

-Twenty years shipping ambitious, high‑stakes software programs at the world’s most demanding engineering organizations.
-Currently leading ML infrastructure reliability for GPU and TPU fleets at Google Cloud.
+Twenty‑five years shipping ambitious, high‑stakes programs at the world’s most demanding engineering organizations.
+Currently leading ML infrastructure reliability — as a Portfolio Lead — for GPU and TPU fleets at Google Cloud.

 Years shipping